Fristi/project-mycelium-v2/README.md

 - **edge-protocol** - Shared protocol library that defines the communication format between peripheral and central devices using TLV (Type-Length-Value) encoding
+- **app** - Cross-platform desktop application built with Tauri (Rust + React) that provides a user interface for monitoring and managing the plant monitoring system

 ## Getting Started